 Local sculptor Allen Christian established the House of Balls in Minneapolis’ Warehouse District almost 28 years ago as a physical incarnation of his idea that, “we all possess the creative impulse and we owe ourselves the balls to express it.”

 In the process, he has developed a reputation as “the Willy Wonka of Twin Cities art.”

 Originating from Christian’s belief that inanimate objects acquire a tangible life force when they come into contact with living beings, Christian opened the House of Balls as a public space.
 Guests are greeted with an open door policy in which, no matter the hour, if the artist is in-house, an unlocked front door serves as an invitation for all to enter and explore unique sculptures and curious animatronics.

-Besides exploring visitors are also encouraged to ‘leave their treatise’ at the intercom, contributing their voice to the perpetually looping audio that issues from the House of Balls.
+Besides exploring, visitors are also encouraged to ‘leave their treatise’ at the intercom, contributing their voice to the perpetually looping audio that issues from the House of Balls.
 In the words of Christian, you owe yourself the balls to express it.

 Know Before You Go

 The studio has moved to a bigger and better location.
-Situated right at the Cedar Riverside LRT stop and visable from 35W and the 5th Street exit off of 94 West, expect bigger (as the site is on a 1/3rd of an acre) and better (hopefully) This is the re-invention of Allen Christian.
+Situated right at the Cedar Riverside LRT stop and visible from 35W and the 5th Street exit off 94 West, expect bigger (as the site is on a 1/3rd of an acre) and better (hopefully) This is the re-invention of Allen Christian.
 Come and watch it happen in real time.